Signs Your AC Tune-Up is Due: Keep your AC in Top-Notch Condition

-- Use a fin comb by running it along the fins on your coil.
-This will straighten out any bent fins to improve the surface area of the coil thus improving its efficiency.
+- Use a fin comb by running it along with the fins on your coil.
+This will straighten out any bent fins to improve the coil’s surface area, thus improving its efficiency.

 - Finally, wash the coil again by spraying water over it.
-Next, a foaming coil cleaner solution can be used to thoroughly clean out any unreachable grime.
-Unless your cleaner is rinse-free, you will need to wash the coil again with water.
+Next, a foaming coil cleaner solution can be used to clean out any unreachable grime thoroughly.
+Unless your cleaner is rinse-free, you will need to rewash the coil with water.

 You can clean the coil of your outdoor unit with a foaming coil cleaner.
-You just need to spray foaming coil cleaner on the coil of the outdoor unit and then wash it clean.
-This procedure does not only clean the coil but also improves the performance of your AC.
+You just need to spray foaming coil cleaner on the outdoor unit’s coil and then wash it clean.
+This procedure does clean not only the coil but also improves the performance of your AC.

 The outdoor unit of your air conditioning system needs airflow to keep the system running efficiently.
-If you have some plants or shrubs growing around the outdoor unit, then it is important to keep them away from the system for the adequate flow of air.
+If you have some plants or shrubs growing around the outdoor unit, it is crucial to keep them away from the system for adequate airflow.

 When to Call a Professional for an AC Tune-Up?

-In case your air conditioner is suffering from a serious problem and you are not very confident about performing a DIY, it’s best to trust a professional!
-Professionals can be pricey for an air conditioner tune-up but a break down can be pricier.
+In case your air conditioner is suffering from a serious problem, and you are not very confident about performing a DIY, it’s best to trust a professional!
+Professionals can be pricey for an air conditioner tune-up, but a breakdown can be more expensive.

-Professional tune-ups also calculate a number of things that can be quite difficult to do on your own.
-For instance, measuring operating pressures, inspection of electrical wiring, capacitors, fan blades, compression, fittings, recharging, and more.
+Professional tune-ups also calculate several things that can be quite difficult to do on your own—for instance, measuring operating pressures, an inspection of electrical wiring, capacitors, fan blades, compression, fittings, recharging, and more.

-Regular AC tune-ups keep your system running for a longer period of time.
-These tips and tricks won’t only prolong the life of your system but will also help you save energy.
+Regular AC tune-ups keep your system running for an extended period.
+These tips and tricks won’t only prolong your system’s life but also help you save energy.
 While air conditioner tune-ups and maintenance checks can be done on your own, make sure to get your system checked by an expert once in a while to avoid technical complications.